ubc-library-rc/intro-AGOL/add-data.md

 Add these tags: COVID-19, Canada

-Summary: You can create your own summary or say: Map created as part of Intro to AGOL workshop.
+Summary: Map created as part of Intro to AGOL workshop.

 Now let's explore different ways of discovering the underlying data.